How to Wash Flannel: The Ultimate Guide

 What is Flannel Made of?

-The path of the first flannels to modern flannels involve a few different fibers.
+The path of the first flannels to modern flannels involves a few different fibers.
 Flannel was originally made with worsted yarns or wool.
 Nowadays wool is still used but cotton and synthetics are also part of the flannel-making process.

 Many flannels are made of blends, depending on how the final flannel piece is being used.
 Some of the most popular flannel types include: